The UK Centre for Ecology & Hydrology is offering farmers a FREE and confidential Farm Health Check.

 Free farm health check

-Why are we offering a free farm health check?
+Why are we offering a free Farm Health Check?

-Key to achieving this will be to provide farmers with free access to accurate, impartial, and reliable data on their greenhouse gas emissions, carbon stocks, pollution risks and biodiversity impacts.
-We will use this knowledge to work with farmers to develop new and innovative low-carbon and sustainable farming systems.
+UKCEH has been awarded funding from UK Research & Innovation to support the transition of UK agriculture to what we call ‘Net Zero+’.
+Key to achieving this will be to provide farmers with free access to accurate and impartial, environmental data on their farm.
+We will use this knowledge to work with farmers to develop new sustainable and low-carbon farming systems.

 What are we offering?